-But people remember stories best so let me share with you how I learned about backer boards.
+Let me share the bathroom project where I learned about backer boards.
 One of my handyman technicians started to finish a new walk-in shower in a lovely 1700s home in Newfields, New Hampshire.
 We ran into a scheduling conflict so another technician went out to finish the job.
 The phone call I got wasn't fun because the new technician ranted for a while about the walls not being finished with backer board.
-He told me the only acceptable solution was to replace the moisture resistant drywall already installed with backer board!
+He told me the only acceptable solution was to replace the moisture resistant drywall (known as green board) already installed with backer board!

 What is Backer Board Made Of?

-Where there's water and tile, you'll want to consider using cement board even though it costs a little more than drywall.
+Where there's water and tile, you'll want to use cement board even though it costs a little (not much really) more than drywall.
 That means you should expect to find/use it in (here are tile tips for DIY):